nanoporetech/pipeline-structural-variation/README.md

 **How long will it take to run the pipeline for a 30X human dataset?**

-When running with 30 CPU cores this will take roughly 6-8 hours.
+When running with 30 CPU cores this will take roughly 3-4 hours.

 **How much memory will I need?**

-Memory consumption is determined by minimap2.
+Memory consumption is determined by lra.
 Therefore, 16 GB will be required for human datasets.
 For smaller genomes 8 GB will be sufficient.

 **How much storage will I need?**